igemnace/advent-of-code-2024/README.md

 ## File Structure

-Structure is simple enough: I go into `src/dayXX` and write my solutions there.
+Structure is simple enough: I go into `dayXX` and write my solutions there.

-I'll write a Makefile to run each day's program, so that I can write different programs in different languages.
+I've written a Makefile to run each day's program, so that I can write different programs in different languages.
+If this turns out to be untenable, I'll just do a simple `./run` shell script.

 ## Licensing